elunna/hackem/hackem_changelog.md

     - Was a "named" silver long sword in the village level,
     - shoots magic missiles when you are at full health?
     - 10% chance of melee magic missile attack
     - Cannot be wished for.
+The master sword now has a 75% chance of appearing in the middle of the Town branch.
 - [x] Mirrorbright
     - Mirrorbright no longer hinders spell-casting.
     - Healers no longer receive Mirrorbright as a sacrifice gift, they get the Drowsing Rod instead.